kentcb/Genesis.Logging/README.md

 ## How?

 Generally, your components would normally depend on `ILogger`.
+Implementations of `ILogger` can be obtained from an `ILoggerService`.
+For convenience (and because logging rarely needs to be unit tested), an ambient context is available via `LoggingService.Current`.
+By assigning an `ILoggerService` to this property, your application components can then obtain an `ILogger` simply by calling one of the static `LoggerService.GetLogger` methods.

-Implementations of `ILogger` can be obtained from an `ILoggerService`. **Genesis.Logging** comes with two implementations of `ILoggerService`:
+**Genesis.Logging** comes with two implementations of `ILoggerService`:

-* `LoggerService` : this is the default implementation that you will generally want to use.
+* `DefaultLoggerService` : this is the default implementation that you will generally want to use.
 * `NullLoggerService` : this is an implementation that does absolutely nothing.

 Once you have an `ILogger`, logging against it is easy: